 - OR: Spray paint your entire pumpkin.
 Then add another layer—using a circle stencil, spray paint polka-dots, or other shapes all over the pumpkin

-- Crafting Items: use crafting items such as googly eyes, felt pieces for a Mondrian-pumpkin look, buttons, stickers, or other crafting items
+- Crafting Items: use crafting items such as googly eyes, felt pieces for a Mondrian-pumpkin look, buttons, stickers, painted faces, or other crafting items

 - Use smaller pumpkins and gourds.